 - Uncircumcised penis—circumcised men are less likely to develop HIV infection than uncircumcised men

-HIV may not cause symptoms for a number of years.
+HIV may not cause problems for a number of years.

-Early symptoms may appear 1-2 months after becoming infected.
-They may last a couple of weeks and be similar to the flu or mononucleosis.
-These include:
+Early symptoms may appear 1 to 2 months after an infection.
+They may last a couple of weeks.
+Early symptoms may include: